-Table 0.0 - MLAV Purpose and Use by Ofgem This tables uses information from sheets 6.1-6.4 necessary for calculating the MEAV.
+Purpose and Use by Ofgem This tables uses information from sheets 6.1-6.3 and table 5.4, necessary for calculating the MEAV.
 Instructions for Completion Table auto-populates

-Instructions for completing the network outputs, environment and innovation tables
+9. Instructions for completing the network outputs, environment and innovation tables